nhmanas/usb-yt-downloader/README.md

 If you want to use this python script only to download stuff, just edit main and run.

 But if your aim is to automate everything (I plug my usb to my pihole server, I unplug on my way out.
 Nothing more.)
-Here is step-by-step guide to triggering a uSB plug event and executing this script on Debian 11 using udev and Systemd:
+Here is step-by-step guide to triggering a uSB plug event and executing this script on Lubuntu using udev and Systemd:

 1. **Write the Python Script:**
    - Begin by creating a Python script (e.g., `yt.py`) that downloads videos and converts them to MP3 files according to your requirements.